Tomb of Benei Hezir

 The Tomb of Benei Hezir (קבר בני חזיר), previously known as the Tomb of Saint James, is the oldest of four monumental rock-cut tombs that stand in the Kidron Valley in Jerusalem, adjacent to the Tomb of Zechariah and a few meters from the Tomb of Absalom.
 It dates to the Second Temple period.
 It is a complex of burial caves.
 The tomb was originally accessed from a single rock-cut stairwell which descends to the tomb from the north.
 At a later period an additional entrance was created by quarrying a tunnel from the courtyard of the monument known as "the Tomb of Zechariah".
 This is also the contemporary entrance to the burial complex.

+Location and geological setting

+The tomb is hewn into a cliff face approximately 15 m high on the eastern escarpment of the Kidron Valley, across from the Temple Mount.
+Its façade is elevated, with the floor lying about 6 m above the base of the cliff.

+The cliff features several geological units: the harder, dense limestone of the Shivta Formation and the softer Nezer and Menuha formations above it.
+The Tomb of Benei Hazir, like the adjacent Tomb of Zechariah and the lower part of the Tomb of Absalom, is cut into the Shivta limestone; the overlying formations along the same slope support, by contrast, the burials of the modern Jewish cemetery on the Mount of Olives.